-Let's use the following example to illustrate how collaboration works in a real-life process scenario.
+Let's use the following example to illustrate how collaboration works in a real-life scenario.

-She needs to share her model to collaborate with team member Mark, allowing him to review the model and suggest any improvements.
+She needs to share her model to collaborate with team member Mark, he can review the model and suggest any improvements.

-1. To share her model, she needs to have purchased one Editor subscription for herself as a Workgroup owner, and at least one Editor subscription for Mark.
-Andrea shares her model for Mark.
+To share her model, she needs to have purchased one Editor plan for herself as a Workgroup owner, and at least one Editor plan that Mark can use.

-Messages are displayed in real-time; hence, as soon as either party types a comment and clicks the Enter button, the comment will be. instantaneously displayed.
+Messages display in real-time; so, as soon as either party types a comment and clicks the Enter button, the comment appears.

-Messages are displayed both on Bizagi Cloud Website and in Bizagi Modeler.
+Messages appear both on the Process Library and in Bizagi Modeler.

 Comments in Bizagi Modeler work very similarly to Twitter.

-Comments in Bizagi Cloud website are loaded in real time when the Comments panel is opened.
+Comments in the Process Library load in real time when the Comments panel is opened.

 Mark reviews the diagram.
-He comments, at Diagram level, that all the activities of the Administrative Manager are missing and stipulates that he will make the changes.
+He comments, at diagram level, that the activities of the Administrative Manager are missing and stipulates that he will make the changes.

-In the given example, this feature enables Mark to perform any changes on the diagram; however, for Andrea and other users the diagram will be locked.
+In this example, this feature lets Mark perform changes on the diagram; however, for Andrea and other users the diagram is locked while Mark works.

-5. Once Mark has completed his changes he clicks on the Check In button, located in the Bizagi Cloud group on the Home tab.
+5. Once Mark has completed his changes he clicks the Check In button, located in the Diagram group on the Home tab.

-6. Andrea receives a notification informing there has been a change in the Expense report diagram.
+6. Andrea receives a notification that there has been a change in the Expense report diagram.

 7. Andrea reviews the model and notes the last activity should have some additional changes.
-Consequently, she adds a comment in the Policies ok? gateway and clicks on the gateway in order to open the comments panel for this shape.
+She adds a comment in the Policies ok? gateway and clicks the gateway to open the comments panel for this shape.

 8. Mark reviews Andrea's latest comment.
 Either Mark or Andrea can make the change in Bizagi Modeler.
-Whoever makes the change will lock the diagram, using the Check In feature.
+Whoever makes the change will lock the diagram, using the Check Out feature.